|

 recommended.
 The only minor drawback is it

-can get rather loud when the restaurant is
+can get quite loud when the restaurant is

 full—which is often because the food is